shah-zeb-naveed/data-structures-and-algorithms/README.md

     - If input has useless elements
   - Sometimes reframing the problem simplifies or provides an opportunity for optimization
   - Whenever have to do a single O(N) pass, just make sure if the same can be achieved in previous iterations by maintaining a running sum/min/max etc.
+- Maximize use of hash
+- Think about running sums
+- If you have an order or if you have a range, just use it to iterate in a sorted order.
+No need to .sort.

+  - Do check if any sort of computations can be performed along the way.
+(Deduplication)
+    - Remember the operator precendence.
+If  or / are included:
+      - Have cur_operand, prev_operand and value to take care of precedence

+- **Reduce Redundancy:**
+  - Whenever you use cumulative sums, try to minimize them to a single variable.
+  - Consider combining two-pass solutions into a single pass for efficiency.
+- **Data Structures:**
+  - Decide whether to start calculations from the beginning or the end based on the problem (e.g., prefix sums start from the beginning, finding max to the right benefits from starting at the end).

 **Connected Components:**